bes-ptah/winbatchOS/README.md

-> WinBatchX 19 and WinBatchX 23 Build 10000, was released on Febuary 20, 2023.
-The data below is outdated, and winbatchOS 23 is a developers build.
+> WinBatchX 19, Version 2202, was released on Febuary 20, 2023.

+> Recent changes happened to winbatchOS's builds for this year.

 # winbatchOS